 Give the split peas and lentils a good rinse - until they no longer put off murky water.
 Place them in an extra-large soup pot, cover with the water, and bring to a boil.
 Reduce heat to a simmer and add the carrot and 1/4 of the ginger.
 Cover and simmer for about 30 minutes, or until the split peas are soft.

 In the meantime, in a small dry skillet or saucepan over low heat, toast the curry powder until it is quite fragrant.
-Be careful though, you don't want to burn the curry powder, just toast it.
+Be careful though, you don't want to burn the curry powder, just toast it a bit.
 Set aside.
-Place the butter in a pan over medium heat, add half of the green onions, the remaining ginger, and raisins.
+Place the butter in a pan over medium heat, add half of the green onions, the remaining ginger, and raisins (if using).
 Saute for two minutes stirring constantly, then add the tomato paste and saute for another minute or two more.

 Instant Pot variation: For Instant Pot users, one of you (thanks Andrea!) just wrote to me and said this soup works great in the IP: saute the spice, onions, tomato paste, ginger, and raisins.
 Add the lentils, split, peas, ginger, carrot and water and cook on high pressure for 15 minutes with a natural release.
 Then, I add the coconut milk.